 But… it is.

-And now… you’re definitely a REAL mom!
+And now… you’re definitely a STRESSED OUT mom!

 All those times you thought mom’s who screamed at their kids were really out of their minds and that you were definitely not one of them, you are one of them now!
 What else can you do when all three of them wail in unison?